-A major court decision deemed drivers for ridesharing companies to be employees, rather than independent contractors.
+A significant court decision deemed ridesharing company drivers employees rather than independent contractors.
 The ruling backed the demands of multiple legal figures in the state of California.
-The Monday action on the bench will further press companies like Uber and Lyft.
+The Monday action on the bench will press companies like Uber and Lyft.
 The two are already beset with a number of lawsuits, including about driver pay, safety, and even assault and rape allegations.
 Go here to see the Order on Preliminary Injunction.

 Judge Ethan P. Schulman assented to the motion of Attorney General Xavier Becerra as well as the city attorneys of San Diego, Los Angeles, and San Francisco.
 The move marks a major shift for the company and those who drive for it.
 This also means that drivers taken advantage of by greedy companies like Uber and Lyft may be able to receive past compensation.
 In other cases, they may be able to further challenge those companies in court for improper treatment or benefits.

-All told, it's a seismic shift in the "gig economy," and one that Uber and Lyft feared for years.
+All told it’s a seismic shift in the “gig economy” and one that Uber and Lyft feared for years.
 Local news media picked up on the blockbuster story, as well.
-However, much of the attention is from the national media, as well.
-The judge's ruling is comprehensive, as seen below:
+However, much of the attention is also from the national media.
+The judge’s ruling is comprehensive, as seen below:

-On the surface, the judge's ruling may seem relatively open and shut.
-The companies now have to compensate these drivers as if they were regular employees.
-However, there are major issues with not only the transition to this point but also how the employers treated their drivers in the first place.
-For example, Judge Schulman underlined a point many legislators and attorneys highlighted for years.
+On the surface, the judge’s ruling may seem relatively open and shut.
+The companies now have to compensate these drivers as regular employees.
+However, there are significant issues with the transition to this point and how the employers treated their drivers in the first place.
+For example, Judge Schulman underlined a fact many legislators and attorneys have highlighted for years.

-The ridesharing companies got out of paying for a number of pressing expenses by placing them on the drivers.
-When it comes to lawsuits over safety, assaults, and sexual assault, the companies often dodge blame.
-Furthermore, they often failed to meet the requirements for the minimum wage and benefit laws.
-Uber and Lyft had ten days to comply with the judge's orders.
+The ridesharing companies got out of paying for several pressing expenses by placing them on the drivers.
+When it comes to safety, assaults, and sexual assault lawsuits, the companies often dodge blame.
+Furthermore, they often failed to meet the requirements of minimum wage and benefit laws.
+Uber and Lyft had ten days to comply with the judge’s orders.
 The two appealed the decision.

 Suing Over Labor Code Violations?

-To better understand the position that Uber and Lyft's drivers are in, we must first understand CA statutes.
+We must first understand CA statutes to understand Uber and Lyft drivers’ positions.
 Labor Code 3706.
-This allows for employees to sue for injuries if they were not properly compensated.
+This allows employees to sue for injuries if they are not adequately compensated.
 And considering the recent ruling, they were likely not.
 Take it from the CA statute itself.